Causapin-PaulaSuezane/EduQuiz/README.md

       - `removeQuestion()` : The removeQuestion methods work in tandem to delete questions.
 The interactive method `(removeQuestion(Teacher teacher, Scanner scanner)` allows teachers to browse through and pick out questions to remove at runtime, thus being user-friendly.
 While the method `(removeQuestion(QuestionMulti question)` actually deletes the question picked from the system in the background.

 ### **Method Overriding** 🎡
   - `register(ArrayList<User> users)` : method is overriden in both `Student` and `Teacher`.
-Depending on the role that the current user chooses, they use this mrthod to add the current user in the `users arraylist`.
+Depending on the role that the current user chooses, they use this method to add the current user in the `users arraylist`.
   - `getRole()` : Method is overriden in both child classes.
 This returns a different role: `"Student"` for the student class and `"Teacher"` for the teacher class.
   - `viewProfile()` : Overriden in both child classes.
 The base method displays general user profile information, and both subclasses enhance the behavior by adding specific information related to the `Student` or `Teacher` role.
   - `displayRole()` : Both overriden in the child classes also.
 Displays the `role` depending by the chosen role of the current user.